magda-zielinska/adventureoverflow/README.md

 ![AdventureWorksDW!](images/adventureworksDW.png)

-The schema for the new database will be added later.
+A schema for the new database will be added later.